John and Mary Kormendy: Antarctica 2026

 Here is a brief movie as we emerge from the above open-roofed cave.

-This afternoon, I had the decidedly mixed experience of the "zodiac cruise from hell" at Camley Harbour (see the above map).
+This afternoon, I had the mixed experience of my hardest zodiac cruise ever, at Carnley Harbour (see the above map).
 The zodiac captain was a "cowboy" who thrived on adventurous driving.
-Once we get well into the "Western Arm" of the bay as shown on the map, the ride got very rough and yet also very fast.
+In the "Western Arm" of the bay as shown on the map, the ride got very rough and very fast.
 I did not know that this was coming.
-A disadvantage of Aurora excursions is that we are often not told what to expect, so that wondrous surprises await us ... or unpleasant threats.
-I took only the bird camera, which was a mistake: there were essentially no birds -- in particular: no chance for Auckland Islands teal -- and I had to protect the camera throughout the ride from splashing water.
-And I made the personal mistake of forgetting to bring my iphone.
+A disadvantage of some Aurora excursions is that we are not told what to expect. so wondrous surprises await us ... or unpleasant challenges.
+I took only the birding camera, which was a mistake.
+There were essentially no birds -- in particular: no chance for Auckland Islands teal -- and I had to protect the camera from splashing water throughout the ride.
+And I made the mistake of forgetting to bring my iphone.
 So the good aspect of the trip could not be photographed.
-Once we got near the west corner of the "Western Arm", there were deep sea cliffs though the headland and out to the open ocean.
-We cruised part way into these, and they were worth seeing.
+Once we got near the west corner of the "Western Arm", there were deep tunnels though the headland of sea cliffs and out to the open ocean.
+We cruised part way into these, and they were spectacularly worth seeing.
 But I could not photograph them.
-Had I known how physically demanding the ride would be, I would have skipped it.
+Had I known how demanding the ride would be, I would have taken only my iphone.
 My back felt wrecked and my arm strength was challenged.
-The mostly young and robust passengers typical in New Zealand had a great time.
+The young and robust passengers typical of Australia and New Zealand had an exhilarating time.

 January 21, 2026: Campbell Island

-A true sea arch a little farther along the cruise
+A sea arch a little farther along the cruise

-Campbell Island shag was the easy new bird today -- ubiquitous.
+Campbell Island shag was the ubiquitous and easy new bird today.
 Like Auckland Island shag, it has a white stripe along the upper wing.
 It has only a white throat patch separated from the white belly by black, unlike Auckland Island shag, which is white from throat to belly.
 The face is also more brightly colored.
-See also in PM zodiac ride pictures, below.
+It is shown better in PM zodiac ride pictures, below.

 Antarctic tern in breeding plumage

-This is a true sea cave somewhat more than 100 feet deep before it dead ends.
+This sea cave is somewhat more than 100 feet deep before it dead ends.
 It was easy and interesting to enter ... and to contemplate the violent storms that must sometimes happen for waves to have dug this feature.
 Today, in calm seas, there was only a thin splash line of drops from the cliff above.

 Interior end of the sea cave: The red algae on the walls indicates that we are near low tide.
 Scroll right to see the complete panorama.